hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.markdown

     is exported.
 By default this is "packer-BUILDNAME", where "BUILDNAME" is the name of the build.

+-   `vrdp_port_min` and `vrdp_port_max` (integer) - The minimum and maximum port
+    to use for VRDP access to the virtual machine.
+Packer uses a randomly chosen port in this range that appears available.
+By default this is 5900 to 6000.
+    The minimum and maximum ports are inclusive.

 ## Guest Additions

 Packer will automatically download the proper guest additions for the version of